 On August 6, 2010, Best Medical filed an additional lawsuit against the Company in the U.S. District Court for the Western District of Pennsylvania, claiming the Company has infringed U.S. Patent No. 5,596,619, a patent that Best Medical alleges protects a method and apparatus for conformal radiation therapy.
 On December 2, 2010, the Court granted the Company's motion to dismiss, with leave to amend.
-On December 16, 2010 Best Medical filed an amended complaint, claiming that the Company also infringes U.S. Patent Nos.
+On December 16, 2010, Best Medical filed an amended complaint, claiming that the Company also infringes U.S. Patent Nos.
 6,038,283 and 7,266,175, both of which Best Medical alleges cover methods and apparatus for conformal radiation therapy.
+On March 9, 2011, the Court dismissed with prejudice all counts against the Company, except for two counts of alleged willful infringement of two of the patents.
 Best Medical is seeking declaratory and injunctive relief as well as unspecified compensatory and treble damages and other relief.
 At this time, the Company does not have enough information to estimate what, if any, financial impact this claim will have.

-As of December 31, 2010, the Company has not recorded any liabilities for the above referenced lawsuits as we are unable to determine if a loss is probable or estimable.
+As of March 31, 2011, the Company has not recorded any liabilities for the above referenced lawsuits as we are unable to determine if a loss is probable or estimable with the exception of the shareholder lawsuits which are fully covered by the Company's insurance polices.